- Our Services

 Richmond states that he used the Builder's Guide to Cold Climates quite a bit at the beginning of construction with his super and subs, but quite a bit less as all the crews got the hang of the systems approach to Building America.
 "Unfortunately, I have had quite a few opportunities to use the Guide with mechanical contractors—we are currently on our 4th MC," laments Richmond.
 But the current MC works with more than one Building America builder in the area, so Richmond is hopeful: "The MC has always been the most difficult to bring on board with change."

-The most significant changes for Sturbridge from 3 Building America prototypes to current construction practice have been the increased air sealing details and the controlled mechanical ventilation provided by the Air Cycler™.
+The most significant changes for Sturbridge from three Building America prototypes to current construction practice have been the increased air sealing details and the controlled mechanical ventilation provided by the Air Cycler™.
 Richmond would like to be using the simpler and less costly central return in their ducting system, but the local market dictates individual returns.
 Richmond is using an alternative basement insulation and is open to research on basement insulation options.
 Richmond describes the marketing of Building America changes and advantages to buyers as pretty straightforward: "Our buyers come pretty savvy and interested in technical performance—it's the nature of buyers attracted to the bigger picture Prairie Crossing offers."
 Richmond speculates that recent world events will help buyers make the connection between energy efficiency and national energy independence.

 Stan Rosenberg, a Prairie Crossing homeowner for three and a half years, has this to say about his home.
 "From the outside, it looks like a traditional farm house but when you get into the nuts and bolts of how it works, it's great to have the energy efficiency and environmentally friendly performance," says Rosenberg.